kissy2/react-portfolio/README.md

-### Introduction
+## Introduction

-Use this template if you need a developer, data science, software engineer quick portfolio.
+Use this template if you need a developers, data scientists, software engineers quick portfolio.

-### Get Started
+## Get Started

 All you need to do is change the content of config.js in build/src repository with your own data.

+## Portfolio Sections

+✔️ Summary and About me ans Skills
+✔️ Work Experience
+✔️ Education
+✔️ Projects
+✔️ Achievements And Certifications 🏆
+✔️ Contact me

 ## Available Scripts